MoOx/compass-recipes/README.md

 A series of Compass and Sass mixins and functions for creating delicious CSS effects.

+_Compass Recipes is currently under active development.
+While it's being already used on multiple projects (even in production), you may encounter some issues.
+Please try it out in a project, and [make suggestions](https://github.com/MoOx/compass-recipes/issues/new) or [report bugs](https://github.com/MoOx/compass-recipes/issues) !
+Your feedback matters._

 ## [Demos](http://moox.github.com/compass-recipes/)

 _Note: These are demos of the repository at its current state, *not* the last stable gem.
 To get the most up-to-date recipes, please see Installation for instructions on installing the repo at his current state_